In today’s post: Get great photos of your baby’s first birthday with a DIY cake smash photoshoot!

 If you look closely, you can also see the piece of glass and the spot where the floor meets the backdrop board.
 Using glass or plexiglass on the floor is not necessary; however it helps to anchor the tablecloth and makes sure it doesn’t wrinkle up as the child sitting on it moves around.
 It also gives a nice little reflective effect.
 My piece of glass was recently destroyed by a child randomly throwing objects around my garage (don’t ask), so I’ve beeen thinking of other options to use for this, and I’m thinking clear vinyl would serve the same purpose (as long as you use something heavy on the corners to hold it in place).
 Clear vinyl is very cheap – you can get it in the fabric section of Walmart.
 Whatever you decide to use, the most important part is using a solid colored piece of fabric that’s large enough to drape down behind the baby and also cover the floor under the baby – and do everything you can to smooth out wrinkles.

-Props Decide on a color scheme, and then gather your props.
+Props Decide on a color scheme for your cake smash photoshoot, and then gather your props.
 Balloons look fantastic in the background of photos, and are easy to find in just about any color.
 Cut triangles from scrapbook paper and string them together to make a banner (or just put masking tape on the back of each one and tape them directly to your background).
 A birthday hat (buy one that matches or make one from coordinating fabric) completes the scene.

 Then put baby down and start shooting!
 Since the baby will be on the floor, you’ll need to be on the floor as well so you can shoot from about her eye level.
-Sit in front of her (probably just below the large window in the room that she’s facing) and snap away.
+Sit in front of her (probably just below the large window in the room that she’s facing) and snap away to get cake smash photos.

 Take some full-length pictures that show all the props, then zoom in for a closer shot: